TWiStErRob/PhilHackerBlogSource/content/post/uncle-bob-trump.md

 author = ""
 +++

+>Edit: James Shore, the guy who attempted to shame Uncle Bob on Twitter, [has fairly pointed out](https://news.ycombinator.com/item?id=17486006) that I've omitted some of the context that makes his shaming appear more reasonable.
+I've edited this post to include more of that context.

 Holy crap!
 In case you missed it, Uncle Bob got excoriated on Twitter earlier this week for a comment he made about the media's coverage of the separation of immigrant children from their parents.
 Here's the comment:

 {{< tweet 1010152980988026881 >}}